 The best time to surf in Senegal is in winter during the dry season, from November to March.
 Waves can be knee-high to double overhead, and the surf season starts in October when the North Atlantic swells start pumping.

-• Best time to surf in the Dakar region: October through April sees the Dakar region come alive with consistent swells and favourable winds.
+- Best time to surf in the Dakar region: October through April sees the Dakar region come alive with consistent swells and favourable winds.
 The climate is subtropical, dry, warm, and sunny, but there's often a cool breeze at night.
 The air temperature varies between 24 and 32°C in the daytime, although the ocean can vary between 18 and 24°C, and a 3/2 wetsuit is required.

-• Best time to surf in Casamance/Cap Skirring: Venture south to Casamance for wild beach breaks away from the crowds.
+- Best time to surf in Casamance/Cap Skirring: Venture south to Casamance for wild beach breaks away from the crowds.
 Chase Western or Southern swells and go there when a big swell hits the coast; otherwise, the waves will likely be too small or blown out.
 In winter, temperatures typically range from around 22 to 36°C, providing the perfect conditions for surfing and exploring the region's natural beauty and unique culture.
-The water temperature hovers around 26°C, and even without waves, the beaches in Cap Skirring are a dream to swim or body surf.
+The water temperature hovers around 26°C, and even without waves, the beaches in Cap Skirring are a dream to swim or body surf in.

 Where to surf in Senegal?
 A mini guide by region